-- In Wario Land: The Shake Dimension, you can use a Max Fastosity Dasherator for a speed boost, which would give Wario a wheel of feet.
+- In Wario Land: Shake It!, you can use a Max Fastosity Dasherator for a speed boost, which would give Wario a wheel of feet.

 - Chloe in Touch Detective does this, usually when put in a tight place by her own words.

-- Used in, of all things, Higurashi no Naku Koro ni.
+- Used in, of all things, Higurashi: When They Cry.
 Although it was during the silly, pre-killing part.

 - Shy Guys from the Super Mario Bros. series have a unique half-arc running animation.

 - In Spyro the Dragon 2, Spyro's feet do this when he's using a Supercharge.

 - Being a walking reference to anything involving old cartoons, Peacock from Skullgirls invokes this trope.

 - Starfy and Starly do this in the Starfy series whenever they run.

 - In the Japanese Game Boy Advance game Tomato Adventure, during one of Demiru and Sofubii's Awesome attacks, Demiru pulls out a piece of chocolate for Sofubii, resulting in a chase between them. while Sofubii's running takes the form of a spinning spiral, Demiru's is more of a circular gradiant animation.

 - Any Hanna-Barbera production, most notably The Flintstones and their broadcast kids' cartoons.